DeepRank/DeepRank-GNN-esm/README.md

         embedding_path = embedding_path,
         graph_type = "residue",
         outfile = outfile,
-        nproc = nproc,
+        nproc = nproc,    #number of cores to use tmpdir="./tmpdir")
-        tmpdir="./tmpdir")
     ```
-  * Example code to add contineous or binary targets to the hdf5 file
+  * Example code to add continuous or binary targets to the hdf5 file
     ```
     hdf5_file = h5py.File('1ATN_residue.hdf5', "r+")
     for mol in hdf5_file.keys():